njmcode/nidc2021-textadv/README.md

 ### Locks and keys

-Another common puzzle in adventure games is a simple locked door.
-We must stop the player moving through the door if it is locked, and provide a means for it to be unlocked.
+Locked doors are a staple of adventure games.

-Authors can define a global `onCommand` callback which will fire whenever the player attempts a valid action.
-Depending on our needs, we can prevent the action from happening.
-We can also create our own commands using the `commands` option.
-Lastly, we can define custom entity data for use in our logic.
+The global `onCommand` callback is fired whenever the player attempts a valid action, and can prevent the action from happening.

+Custom commands are possible with the `commands` option.

+Lastly, custom entity `data` can be used for game logic.

 ```javascript
 // Location with boolean data for lock status